'There's no reason why she won't arrive in Brazil', says virologist about monkeypox

 For all this, the researcher says she believes that the control of this outbreak tends to be faster.

-In Europe, the concern is that the summer holidays could increase the size of the outbreak if there is no control of transmission in the coming weeks.
+In Europe, the concern is that the summer holidays could increase the size of the outbreak if there is no control over the transmission in the coming weeks.

 “As we enter the summer season in the European region, with mass gatherings, festivals and parties, I am concerned that transmission could accelerate as currently detected cases are among those who engage in sexual activity and symptoms are unknown to many.” , said the head of the European division of the WHO, Hans Kluge, in a statement.

-For the UKHSA (UK Health Safety Agency) chief medical consultant, Susan Hopkins, an increase in the number of new diagnoses is expected.
+For UKHSA (UK Health Safety Agency) Chief Medical Adviser Susan Hopkins, an increase in the number of new diagnoses is expected.

 “We anticipate that more cases would be detected through our active case finding across NHS services.
 [Serviço Nacional de Saúde do Reino Unido] and greater vigilance among health professionals.
 We believe that this increase will continue in the coming days and that more cases will be identified in the community at large.
 In addition, we are receiving reports of other cases identified in other countries around the world.”